manotai/manot-client/README.md

     images_path="/path/to/images",
     predictions_path="/path/to/predictions",
     classes_txt_path="/path/to/classes.txt",
-    data_provider="local",  # it must be "s3" or "local"
+    data_provider="local",  # it must be "s3", "gcs" or "local"
     data_set_id="data_set_id",  # if data_set_id is provided will calculate mAP only on selected data, otherwise will calculate mAP on all the data
 )
 ```